kenba/opencl3/README.md

 In version 0.8.0 deprecation warnings are given for OpenCL API functions that are deprecated by an enabled OpenCL version e.g., `clCreateCommandQueue` is deprecated whenever "CL_VERSION_2_0" is enabled.

+In version 0.9.0 many OpenCL API functions are declared `unsafe` since they may cause undefined behaviour if called incorrectly.

 For information on other changes, see [Releases](RELEASES.md).

 ## Contribution